 EXStaM technology uses biodegradable copolymers poly-lactic acid (PLA) and poly-(D,L-lactic-co-glycolic)-acid (PLGA) to construct highly specialized particles with protective properties that maintain the drug’s bioactivity and improve its shelf stability.
 Our initial experiments using this methodology led to the development of our two lead products, and both of these products have demonstrated efficacy in animal models of disease.
-TherapyX Inc. aims to take these products into clinical trials as treatment for genital tract infection, inflammatory bowel disease (IBD) and systemic Lupus Erythematosus (SLE).
+Therapyx, Inc. aims to take these products into clinical trials as treatment for pancreatic cancer and genital tract infection.

 In addition to our lead products, we have a deep pipeline of novel drug candidates that regulate both innate and adaptive immune responses.
 The commercial potential of our products and the unique qualifications of our management team are evidenced by consistent NIH/SBIR support in excess of $15 million.

 Therapyx, Inc. is actively seeking partners to license and commercialize its products.
 These are potentially blockbuster products with enormous potential for indication expansions that address serious, unmet medical needs and embrace attractive regulatory pathways to market.
 For more information, please contact Dominick L. Auci, Ph.D.
 MBA, Vice President for Research and Development at email@example.com.